-After acclimatizing at Manang you will conitinue your journey for our adventure for Tilicho Lake.
-The trail after Manang heads out thru the western gates and follows the path down the river.
-It then crosses the Khangsar Khola thru a bridge below Khangsar and ascends by a slope to the village.
+After acclimatizing at Manang you will continue your journey for our adventure for Tilicho Lake.
+The trail after Manang heads out through the western gates and follows the path down the river.
+It then crosses the Khangsar Khola through a bridge below Khangsar and ascends by a slope to the village.
 Khangsar village is still in old Tibetan style and known as the last Tibetan village of Nepal.
 O/N at Lodge.

-After breakfast, the trail follows a track 4000 meters high above the Khangsar village passing thru the ruins of old Khangsar.
-You will go thru an unmarked trail leading you around and down to cross the river on an old bridge between Gumsang and Yak Kharka.
+After breakfast, the trail follows a track 4000 meters high above the Khangsar village passing through the ruins of old Khangsar.
+You will go through an unmarked trail leading you around and down to cross the river on an old bridge between Gumsang and Yak Kharka.
 O/N at Lodge.

-Today, after ascending for two and half hour the trail descends to cross the river at 4310meters we then climb up to Thorong Phedi at 4450meters where we have recently found some good Guesthouses built.
+Today, after ascending for two and a half hours the trail descends to cross the river at 4310meters we then climb up to Thorong Phedi at 4450meters where we have recently found some good Guesthouses built.
 Overnight at Lodge.

 Day 17 : Muktinath to Jomsom (2720m) 5 hrs.

-The trail follows down to Ekle bhatti and goes alongside the Kaligandaki River to reach Jomsom.
+The trail follows down to Ekle Bhatti and goes alongside the Kaligandaki River to reach Jomsom.
 Jomsom is the headquarter of the entire Manang district and a large town with many facilities.
-There is government office serving to the locals of Mustang.
+There is a government official serving the locals of Mustang.
 O/N at Lodge.